dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 The model query history tile allows you to:

-- View the query count for a model based on the data warehouse's query logs.
+- View the count of consumption queries for a model based on the data warehouse's query logs.
 - Provides data teams insight, so they can focus their time and infrastructure spend on the worthwhile used data products.
 - Enable analysts to find the most popular models used by other people.